makersacademy/takeaway-challenge/README-steps.md

  - Rewrite test: place_order will return instance of the Order class. *test passed*

  **Feature test passed.
 A new order is created once order is placed.**

+> The customers order will be store the selected dishes.

+ - Feature test: customers order to store selected dishes. *test failed*
+ - Write test: describe Order which responds to customers_order. *test failed*
+ - Write code: defined the method customer_order. *test passed*
+ -

 ```